mathpn/movie-recommender/README.md

 # movie-recommender
-A movie recommender built using The Movie Dataset (from Kaggle).
+A movie recommender built using The Movie Dataset (from Kaggle), FastAPI and PyTorch.
+The service can run as a Docker image.

 ## How it works